benjaminhogan7/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 ### Deliverable 1

+* Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+*   Vehicle length and ground clearance

+* Is the slope of the linear model considered to be zero?
+Why or why not?
+*   The slope would not be considered zero based on the p-value

+* Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?
+*   Due to the R-squared value, this model does seem to predict mpg

 Imported CSV file and table from the data

 <img width="652" alt="Screen Shot 2022-12-07 at 10 46 17 PM" src="https://user-images.githubusercontent.com/108236450/206351903-0b46382e-9b9b-4c80-aa6a-e79182525516.png">